cschladetsch/KAI/Source/Library/Language/Readme.md

 ## Pi

-Pi is a simple post-fix language with two stacks: A datatack and a context stack.
+_Pi_ is a simple post-fix language with two stacks: A data- and a context-stack.

 ## Rho

-Rho is a simple in-fix dynamically typed language.
+_Rho_ is a simple in-fix dynamically typed language.
 It smells a lot like Python, but has native co-routine support.

 ## Tau

-Tau is an Interface Definition Language (IDL).
+_Tau_ is an Interface Definition Language (_IDL_).
 It is used to generate both consumer _Proxy_ and producer _Agent_ code.

 A single Network entity begins with a definition in the Tau language.
 From there, Proxies are used to access Agents.